yassCan/yassCan/README.md

-- 👋 Hi, I’m @yassCan
+- 👋 Hi, I’m @yassCan a full satck dev
-- 👀 I’m interested in JavaScript, html5, CSS3, React Native and Ionic
+- 👀 I know in JavaScript, html5, CSS3, React Native and Ionic, python, typescript, Java, golang
-- 🌱 I’m currently learning Nodejs
+- 🌱 I am interested in Rust

 <!---
 yassCan/yassCan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.